Botev Plovdiv: Foundation and early development (1912–1944)

-1944–1960
+Reorganisation and domestic success (1945–1989)

-The club's name has been changed for political reasons several times: Botev (1912–1946), DNV(1947–51), DNA (1952–57), SKNA (1957), Botev (1957–1968) and Trakia (1968–1989).
+The club's name has been changed for political reasons several times: Botev (1912–1946), DNV (1947–1951), DNA (1952–1957), SKNA (1957), Botev (1957–1968) and Trakia (1968–1989).
 In 1951, Botev Plovdiv joined the newly created Bulgarian A PFG.
 Despite being relegated in 1953 to the Bulgarian B PFG, in 1954 the club easily won promotion for the top division.
 1956 was very successful for the team, which finished 3rd in the domestic league and qualified for the final of the Bulgarian Cup, where Botev faced Levski Sofia.
 The final match was lost by the canaries with 2–5.

 In the next few years, the local municipality decided to build a new venue for the sports club.
 The construction for the sports complex, started on July 21, 1959, and was built in a period of two years.
 The new stadium was named Hristo Botev, in honor of the national hero.
 The sport venue was inaugurated with a friendly match between Botev and Steaua București, which was won by the canaries with 3–0 in front of 20,000 spectators.

-Dinko Dermendzhiev era (1961–1980)

 In 1961 Botev finished 3rd in the A PFG, for second time in the club's history.
 This championship also marked the first appearance of the club's most important player Dinko Dermendzhiev and the beginning of Botev's golden age.
 Dermendzhiev holds Botev's overall appearances record, playing in 447 matches for the club.
 Second is Viden Apostolov with 429 matches and third is Petar Zehtinski with 351.
 Botev's all-time leading scorer is also Dermendzhiev, who scored 194 goals at his period in the club.
 Kostadin Kostadinov is the Botev's second highest scorer with 106 goals and third is Atanas Pashev with 100 goals.

 Under the leadership of Dinko Dermendzhiev, Botev won their first Bulgarian Cup in 1962, beating Dunav Rousse 3–0 at Vasil Levski National Stadium in Sofia on 12 August.
 In the 1962–63 season Botev reached the quarter-final of the Cup Winners' Cup by eliminating Steaua București and Shamrock Rovers before losing to Atlético Madrid 1–5 on aggregate.
 In the same season the team finished runners-up in A PFG with 40 points, only 3 less than the first, Spartak Plovdiv.

 The club claimed its second national title in 1967.
 A few days later, political authorities merged two local clubs with Botev – Spartak and Akademik, creating Trakia.
 The "new" club, continued playing its games on Hristo Botev Stadium and kept its players, colours, history and fans.
 The reasoning behind the merger was creating a team which would gather the best players in the city and contend with Sofia-based teams.
 However, only two players from recent rivals Spartak had joined the team.